bbauska/W3Cx-1of5-CSS.0x/README.md

 Now that you know a bit more about how CSS is written, you will start to understand and notice more of the design elements as you navigate around the Web.

 In this module&#39;s style studies section, you learned some effective ways to style titles and buttons.
-You also learned about some design choices that make your titles and buttons not as effective\...
+You also learned about some design choices that make your titles and buttons not as effective...

 -   Titles shouldn&#39;t be overly styled.
 They should only have a few properties set to help them stand out from body text, but not too many otherwise they will be too busy.